Malankore/malankore.github.io/_posts/2017-09-20-ruckus-wifi-deployment.md

-Once a batch of AP's are installed, log onto the controller, find the serial number in the list of already provisioned AP's and simply name it which room it is.
+Once a batch of AP's are installed, log onto the controller, find the serial number in the list of already provisioned AP's and simply name it which room it is in.
 I have never had a job quite so easy, granted it was a lot of legwork up and down ladders, but straightforward.